MicrosoftDocs/power-automate-docs/articles/desktop-flows/console.md

 Currently, the generate flow description using Copilot functionality, is only available for users with a work or school account.

-### Prevent your users from using Copilot to generate a flow description

-To prevent users from using Copilot to generate flow descriptions, Power Platform administrators can turn off the **Copilot help assistance in Power Automate via Bing** setting in the Power Platform admin center.

 ### Help us improve this feature

 You can send feedback by selecting the thumb up or thumb down icon underneath the AI-generated content.
 Once you do, a dialog box appears, which you can use to submit feedback to Microsoft.